theofficialcopypaste/Multiboot-Tips/README.md

 - Download the latest [OpenCore Package](https://github.com/acidanthera/OpenCorePkg/releases) and unzip it
 - Find `/Utilities/disklabel` inside OpenCore folder
 - Run Terminal
-- Drag the executable unix file disklabel (not the .exe) into the Terminal and hit **Enter**.
+- Drag the executable unix file disklabel (not the .exe) into the Terminal and hit Enter.
 Below is sample command to disk labeling:

 	```zsh
 	-e "nameofyourdisk" .disk_label .disk_label_2x